mikegoatly/lifti/docs/content/en/docs/Index construction/_index.md

 * case insensitive
 * accent insensitive
 * no word stemming
-* splitting only on punctuation
+* splitting only on punctuation, whitespace and control characters

 ``` csharp
 var index = new FullTextIndexBuilder<int>()